 Wandering through the Guggenheim’s atrium, you can see through the large glass windows how the architect tied together the interior and exterior space.
 It increased my understanding of how the physical environment affects our consciousness.
 Again, a 3D immersive environment would be ideal for this type of learning.

 You may take it for granted that asynchronous online learning allows users to move at their own pace.
 We shouldn’t underestimate the importance of allowing learners to stop if they want to ponder, to start when they feel ready, and to repeat if they need to hear or see something more than once to comprehend it.
 This type of control often simulates how we learn naturally.

 The meaningful organization of information is what transforms facts and data into usable content.
 We can achieve this in all types of online learning with good principles of instructional design.
-Check out Content Organization Cheat Sheet for suggestions.
+Check out 10 Ways to Organize Content for suggestions.